Category Archives: Social Science

 Maezen

 So Alex and I re-read the chapter in Nurtureshock and comforted ourselves a bit that we aren’t alone in this, and that it is normal behavior.
 However, it continues.
-Claire has Disney princesses: Snow White, Pocahontas, Belle, Cinderella, Rapunzel, Tiana, Aurora, Jasmine, Ariel, and Mulan.
-In her pretend play, Claire consistently makes the non-Caucasian princesses — Tiana, Mulan, Pocahontas, and Jasmine — play the “naughty” role, or the role in which they aren’t as smart as the white princesses.
+Bean has Disney princesses: Snow White, Pocahontas, Belle, Cinderella, Rapunzel, Tiana, Aurora, Jasmine, Ariel, and Mulan.
+In her pretend play, Bean consistently makes the non-Caucasian princesses — Tiana, Mulan, Pocahontas, and Jasmine — play the “naughty” role, or the role in which they aren’t as smart as the white princesses.
 I have consistently refused to play the games this way; sometimes she accommodates me, and other times she prefers to play alone with these roles.
-I try not to push back too hard on this, because Claire is persevering and strong-willed, and my effort is likely to backfire on me and entrench her more firmly against brown skin.
+I try not to push back too hard on this, because Bean is persevering and strong-willed, and my effort is likely to backfire on me and entrench her more firmly against brown skin.
 I can only hope to keep talking about differences, and how skin color is real but that goodness and badness is not determined by it — and hope over time she comes to understand and accept.
 Or, at the very least, stops verbalizing it.

 Tell Me About Despair, Yours

-As Claire gets older and encounters the world, I find myself thinking that I need an exorcism of my past.
+As Bean gets older and encounters the world, I find myself thinking that I need an exorcism of my past.
 That sounds drastic, yes?
-Claire displays an intensity and sensitivity that I recognize.
+Bean displays an intensity and sensitivity that I recognize.
 I observe how she interacts with kids at school, and I feel painful echoes.
 I want so much not to project my past hurts and memories on to her — she needs me to be confident in her and for her.

 Yet I struggle.
 When I think back over my childhood and school experiences, I don’t wax nostalgic.
 The first memories that come to mind are not happy ones.
 In a perfect storm combining my personality, family milieu, and the outside world, I entered kindergarten absolutely not ready for school or the world.